Rezenhorn/english_teacher/README.md

 docker-compose exec web python manage.py createsuperuser docker-compose exec web python manage.py collectstatic --no-input
 ```
+### You will find the running website at URL http://localhost/
 ## If you want to stop running containers:
 ```
 docker-compose down -v